Orange County Construction Accident Lawyers

 Due to slippery and unstable working surfaces, holes in the floor, or unsecured equipment, fall-related accidents account for the highest number of fatalities in construction sites.
 Cal/OSHA mandates that fall protection be provided for jobs that require workers to go above the six-foot elevation threshold.
 Depending on the required fall protection system, safety measures can include guardrails, safety nets, and personal fall arrest systems.

 If a construction accident occurs due to inadequate fall protection measures, contact our Orange County lawyers.
-We will help you collect evidence, identify the liable parties, and handle communications with the insurance company.
+We can help you collect evidence, identify the liable parties, and handle communications with the insurance company.

 Cal/OSHA requires the use of scaffolding at heights where ladders are unsafe or if there is no permanent structure at least 20 inches wide.
 Other key requirements include proper design and construction, as well as regular inspections.
 Scaffolds must also be able to support their own weight plus four times the maximum intended load without failure.